OlleMattsson/yijing/static/iching-lite.md

 The superior man shows strength (heaven) in that he brings the inferior man  to a standstill (mountain) by his dignified reserve.

-THE LINES

-Six at the beginning means:

-At the tail in retreat.
-This is dangerous.
-One must not wish to undertake anything.

-Since the hexagram is the picture of something that is retreating, the lowest line represents the tail and the top line the head.
-In a retreat it is advantageous to be at the front.
-Here one is at the back, in immediate contact with the pursuing enemy.
-This is dangerous, and under such circumstances it is not advisable to undertake anything.
-Keeping still is the easiest way  of escaping from the threatening danger.

-Six in the second place means:

-he holds him fast with yellow oxhide.

-No one can tear him loose.

-Yellow is the color of the middle.
-It indicates that which is correct and in line with duty.
-Oxhide is strong and not to be torn.
-While the superior   men retreat and the inferior press after them, the inferior man represented   here holds on so firmly and tightly to the superior man that the latter cannot  shake him off.
-And because he is in quest of what is right  an so strong in  purpose, he reaches his goal.
-Thus the line confirms what  is said in the Judgment: "In what is small" --here equivalent to "in the inferior man" -- "perseverance furthers."

-Nine in the third place means:

-A halted retreat
-Is nerve-wracking and dangerous.

-To retain people as men- and maidservants
-Brings good fortune.

-When it is time to retreat it is both unpleasant and dangerous to be held back, because then one no longer has freedom of action.
-In such a case the only expedient is to take into one's service, so to speak, those who refuse to let one go, so that one may at least keep one's initiative and not fall helplessly under their domination.
-But even with this expedient the situation is far from satisfactory--for what can one hope to accomplish with such servants?

-Nine in the fourth place means:

-Voluntary retreat brings good fortune to the superior man And downfall to the inferior man.

-In retreating the superior man is intent on taking his departure willingly and in all friendliness.
-He easily adjusts his mind to retreat, because in  retreating he does not have to do violence to his convictions.
-The only   one  who suffers is the inferior man from whom he retreats, who will degenerate     when deprived of the guidance of the superior man.
-Nine in the fifth place means:

-Friendly retreat.
-Perseverance brings good fortune.

-It is the business of the superior man to recognize in time that the moment for retreat has come.
-If the right moment is chosen, the retreat can  be carried out within the forms of perfect friendliness, without the necessity  of disagreeable discussions.
-Yet, for all the observance of amenities,   absolute  firmness of decision is necessary if one is not to be led astray   by irrelevant  considerations.

-Nine at the top means:

-Cheerful retreat.
-Everything serves to further.

-The situation is unequivocal.
-Inner detachment has become an established fact, and we are at liberty to depart.
-When one sees the way ahead thus clearly,  free of all doubt, a cheerful mood sets in, and one chooses what is right  without further thought.
-Such a clear path ahead always leads to  the good.

-<a name="34"></a>
 34. Ta Chuang / The Power of the Great
 --------------------------------------